 iPhone photography isn’t just about taking photos.
 It’s also about having fun, being creative, and using the wide range of editing apps available to create something truly unique.
 Producing fantasy-style images is one of the most imaginative and exciting ways to let your creativity flow.
-In this tutorial you’ll discover how I created this composite fantasy-style edit using several different images and a small collection of iPhone photography apps.
+In this tutorial you’ll discover how I created this composite fantasy-style edit using several different images and a small collection of photoshop apps for iPhone.

 I’m asked nearly every day to share the steps I took to create some of my fantasy-style photos.
 If you’re wondering what this means, a photo that is edited in “fantasy style” means that you took liberties when editing a photo, changing it slightly or drastically to create a new and original piece of art.